LearnersGuild/partners/index.md

 title: Welcome
 ---

-> EARLY DRAFT: This guide still needs a lot more work before it is ready.
-Most things here will probably change before it reaches a publishable state.

 > “An idea that is not dangerous is unworthy of being called an idea at all.” ~ Oscar Wilde

 # Learners Guild Team Guide